 The only difference is that physician’s assistants cannot perform surgery themselves.
 They are required to be under the supervision of a licensel8d physician or surgeon at all times.

 Physician’s assistants can get an undergraduate degree in a related field, such as nursing.
 In addition, they need to complete a PA training program, which takes anywhere from two years to twenty-seven months.
-The total cost of the training, from $70,000 to $80,000, seems high, but does not come close to the cost of medical school and physician training.
+The total cost of the training, from $70,000 to $80,000, seems high but does not come close to the cost of medical school and physician training.
+You can check on My PA Resource’s services to learn more about PA programs.

 Each state has different requirements for Physician’s Assistant licensure.
 In New York, for example, candidates must have 32 hours of classroom work and 40 weeks of clinical training.
 They must also pass the Physician Assistant National Certifying Exam (PANCE.)